In this post we summarise recent cyber-attacks on transport and logistics operators.

 Consequences: Exposure of customer banking and other details, suspension of travel information feeds and some booking services, requirement for 30,000 in-person password resets for staff

 Transport for London (TfL) suffered a cyber attack at the start of September 2024 that exposed bank and other personal details of 5,000 customers and required 30,000 employees to book in with IT support to perform in-person password resets.
-The attack led to the suspension of live tube arrival information and new Oyster (travelcard) photocard applications.
-The Dial-a-Ride service for disabled passengers was disrupted, limiting bookings.
+The attack caused several million pounds in damages.
+While Tube and bus services were unaffected, other operations like jam cams, external bookings, the Dial-a-Ride service for disabled passengers, and concession card applications were shut down.
+Live Tube arrival information, online journey history, and some payment processing were disrupted.
+A scheme to roll out contactless ticketing to stations outside London – called Project Oval – had been due to be in operation by the end of September but was delayed.
+Other projects were also hit with delays.
 A 17-year-old was arrested in connection with the incident.

 Port of Seattle